 - Enter data for production scheduling, stock replenishment/relocation and inventory adjustments.

 - Plan, organize, direct, control and evaluate the purchasing activities of an establishment.

 - Develop purchasing policies and procedures and control purchasing department budget.

-According to payscale.com Canada, you can earn an average hourly rate of $28.
+According to payscale.com Canada, you can earn an average annual salary of $58k.